For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Type a descriptive text for the image.
 For example: “Penguins can be found in the South Pole.”

-- It’s important to write a description that conveys why you are including the image in the page.
+- It’s important to write a description that conveys why you are including the image on the page.
 Why is it important?
-What point are you trying to make with it?
+What point does it make?

 - If the image is for decorative purposes, select the This image is decorative checkbox instead.